First rule

 FAQ

-What documents should I confirm before registration?
+What documents need confirmation before registration?

 Official sources